Updated August 21, 2023

 Sum by Color in Excel

-In excel we have a function of adding the numbers.
+In this article, we will learn about Sum By Color in Excel.
+In Excel, we have a function for adding numbers.
 But there is no direct way to add the number by their background color.
 By this, we don’t need to sum the numbers separating the colored cells.
 We can directly consider all the cells in the formula and sum them as per their background color.

-This we can do when we really have many cell numbers colored and filtering the data is not suggested there.
+This we can do when we have many cell numbers colored, and filtering the data is not suggested there.

 How to Sum by Color in Excel?